 *Updated: Permanently closed* What a shame!

-The mussels were excellent and drenched in marinara sauce.
+The mussels we had at another place whose name eludes me now was excellent and drenched in marinara sauce.
 The only thing that was annoying was that neither one came with bread!!!
 You had to order that separately, which l think is taking the tapas thing too far.
 I mean how can you give someone marinara sauce, and no bread?
 What are you supposed to lap up the sauce with?
 And hummus without pita bread?
 My husband made his feelings known in no uncertain terms.
 Other than that, we loved it.

 Our favorite restaurant was “Buenos Aires Grill“.
 We chose it based on reviews on TripAdvisor, my favorite go to.
 I spotted a signed Barca jersey in one of the photos posted by a previous reviewer.
 It is located in the L’example neighborhood, where we stayed.
 From the minute we walked in, to when we left, we were given excellent service.